 Brian Lawrence concentrates his practice on complex litigation arising from commercial transactions, partnership disputes, trust and probate disputes and intellectual property matters.

 Brian regularly advises national and local clients on matters pertaining to restrictive covenants, trademarks, copyrights and trade secrets.
 He has successfully defended and prosecuted lawsuits on behalf of national and local corporations and limited liability companies, sports teams, athletes and other public figures.

-A member of the firm's Cybersecurity, Privacy & eDiscovery Group, Brian has significant experience evaluating complex security incidents and advising clients of their obligations under federal and state data security and privacy regulations.
+A member of the firm's Data Governance Group, Brian has significant experience evaluating complex security incidents and advising clients of their obligations under federal and state data security and privacy regulations.
 He has handled cybersecurity incident responses and data privacy matters impacting all 50 states and internationally.

 Brian is as committed to serving the Central Florida community as he is to his practice.
 He is actively involved in Big Brothers Big Sisters of Central Florida, as both a big brother and a member of the executive board.
 He also serves as a guardian ad litem and provides pro bono services to professional guardianship organizations in Central Florida.
 Additionally, Brian is on the board of the Young Lawyers Section of the Orange County Bar Association, which supports local charitable endeavors and serves underprivileged youth.